PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-1/javaee8-service/README.md

 CMD ["--deploymentDir", "/opt/payara/deployments"]
 ```

 ## Video 1.6: Infrastructure Composition

+Every microservice needs an ecosystem (database, service discovery, edge serve) to run in.
+It is crucial that this environment can be setup and run locally for short development cycles.

 ### Step 1: Writing a `docker-compose.yml` file for Java EE 8 microservice